Oxymoron79/zephyr-ble-peripheral/README.md

 $ ./throughput_test.py
 ```

-Before running the script make sure
-* to connect to the Zephyr console of the BLE peripheral
-* that 2MBit PHY support is enabled in BlueZ
+Before running the script make sure that 2MBit PHY support is enabled in BlueZ.

 The script
 1. discovers a peripheral that advertises the Throughput GATT service